--->BEHIND THE SCENES ~

 ABOUT THE FILMMAKER; CONTACTS

 FLAMINGOS is Antero's tenth underground feature fiction movie (since 1993).
-Though none of his works have seen wide theatrical release ("I don't have a mainstream bone in my body"), they continue garnering critical praise for their originality, insight, and depth of imagination.
-Alli personally screens his films in rare, limited runs on the west coast arthouse circuit and makes them available on dvd.
-Antero is the founder/director of ParaTheatrical ReSearch (since 1977), a center for group paratheatre work in Berkeley, California, where he resides with his wife, the singer/composer Sylvi Alli. (click above photo for I.M.Db. profile)
+Though none of his works have seen wide theatrical release , they continue garnering critical praise for their originality, insight, and depth of imagination.
+Alli personally screens his films in rare, limited runs on the west coast arthouse circuit.
+Antero is the founder/director of ParaTheatrical ReSearch (since 1977), a center for group paratheatre work and performance in Portland, Oregon, where he resides with his wife, the singer/composer Sylvi Alli. (click above photo for I.M.Db. profile)

 Click this for Alli's Filmography